 Best Places To Visit in Guatemala

 Guatemala is a fascinating country that has it all.
-You will experience a vivid culture that combines well with the natural treasures of the country.
-From volcanic sand beaches to the lush jungle – Guatemalans reside among lakes, rainforests, exotic fauna, indigenous markets, Mayan villages, Colonial towns and the list goes on and on.
+You will encounter a vibrant culture that blends harmoniously with the nation's natural beauties.
+The list of places to visit in Guatemala is endless and includes lakes, rainforests, exotic wildlife, indigenous markets, Mayan villages, colonial towns and beaches with volcanic sand.

 Little Villages Around Lake Atitlan